Termination of Innermost-Terminating Right-Linear Overlay Term Rewrite Systems: Abstract

 \section{Abstract}

-It has been shown that, regarding a terminating right-linear overlay term rewrite system (TRS), any rewrite sequence ending with a normal form can be simulated by the innermost reduction.
+It has been shown that, regarding a terminating right-linear overlay term rewrite system (TRS), any rewrite sequence terminating in a normal form can be simulated by an innermost reduction.
 In this paper, using this simulation property, we show that for a right-linear overlay TRS, there is no infinite minimal dependency-pair chain if and only if there is no infinite innermost minimal dependency-pair chain.
-This implies that a right-linear overlay TRS is terminating if and only if it is innermost terminating.
+As a consequence, termination and innermost termination coincide for the class of right-linear overlay TRSs.